 1. Incapacitation Pay (INCAP).
 This is an RC-unique program designed to provide financial relief to members who are physically injured, become ill, or contract a disease during any officially determined duty (IDT, AT or AD) or in a duty-related travel status as defined by AR 135-381, paragraph 1-5 or 1-6, resulting in an inability to perform normal military duties or a demonstrated loss of military income.
 Prerequisites of entitlement to incapacitation pay are inability to perform normal military duties or satisfactory demonstration of loss of non-military earned income.
 In the latter case, the Soldier bears the burden to prove the loss.
 Incapacitation Pay is approved by the USAR Soldier's Readiness Division (RD) for the first 180 days.
 Requests beyond the first 180 days require USARC approval.
-ARNG Soldier approval authority is the state's Human Resource Officer (HRO) and NGB-HRP with claims submitted each month through the completed for all INCAP requests.
+ARNG Soldier approval authority is the state's Human Resource Officer (HRO) and NGB-HRP with claims submitted each month through the Soldier's administrative channels.
+A Line-of-Duty Investigation (LODI) has to be completed for all INCAP requests.